 - Data and Safety Monitoring Plan (DSMP), which may involve the creation of a Data and Safety Monitoring Board (DSMB) for multi-site clinical trials involving interventions that entail potential risk to the participants, and generally for NIH-Defined Phase III clinical trials

 - PHS Inclusion Enrollment Report(s)

 - Inclusion of Children

-NIH is launching a series of initiatives in 2017–2018 to enhance the accountability and transparency of clinical research.
+NIH is launching a series of initiatives to enhance the accountability and transparency of clinical research.
 These initiatives target key points along the entire clinical trial lifecycle, from concept to results reporting.
 The Research Methods Resources website provides investigators with important research methods resources to help them satisfy these new requirements.

 Single IRB (sIRB) Requirement

 NIH has instituted a single IRB requirement.
 All domestic sites participating in multi-site studies involving non-exempt human subjects research funded by NIH must use a single Institutional Review Board (sIRB).
 The goal of this policy is to enhance and streamline the IRB review process for multi-site research without compromising ethical principles and protections for human research participants.